JuliaEarth/ImageQuilting.jl/README.md

 Irregular grids are a special case of hard data conditioning where inactive voxels are marked with the value `NaN`.
 The algorithm handles this hard data differently as it shouldn't be considered in the pattern similarity calculations.

+`training_image` can also have inactive voxels marked with a special value.
+For continuous variables the special value is `NaN`, for categorical variables, the value is `typemin(Int)`.
+The convolution is only performed in active regions.

 Example
 -------